 An inter-caste marriage is a union between two individuals belonging to different caste backgrounds.
 In India, where caste plays a significant role in social structuring, such marriages often face opposition.
-However, with urbanization and education, acceptance has gradually increased.
+However, with urbanisation and education, acceptance has gradually increased.

 State | Acceptance Level (%) | Government Support |